Haitham-Neural/Haitham-s-Profile/README.md

 > Master’s in Mathematics, Al-Nahrain University, 2025

 ## About Me
 I specialize in Numerical Analysis, Neural Networks Methods for Solving Systems, and Machine Learning Methods for Solving Systems.
-I use this portfolio to showcase projects, tutoring materials, and code.
+I use this portfolio to showcase projects.

 ## Featured Projects